 Rated current is also called working current.
 Like the rated voltage, the electrical connector generally works normally when the current is lower than the rated current.

-In the electrical connector
+In the military style electrical connectors

 design process, the thermal design of the electrical connector is used to meet the rated current requirements, because when current flows through the contact pair, the contact pair will generate heat due to the presence of conductor resistance and contact resistance.
 When its heat exceeds a certain limit, it will destroy the insulation of the connector and form a contact to soften the surface coating, causing failure.
 Therefore, to limit the rated current, in fact, the temperature rise inside the connector must not exceed the specified value of the design.